sakshiy08/Monte-Carlo-Simulation-of-Particle-Dynamics-and-Energy-Evolution-in-a-2D-Grid/README.md

 The `energy` function takes two parameters, `x` and `y`, which represent the charges of two interacting particles.
 The function returns the energy of interaction based on predefined rules.
 The energy function is a crucial component in the simulation, helping to calculate the interactions based on the charges of the particles

 ### Calculating Initial Energy
-+ initial_energy(A) function computes the total initial energy of the system <br>
++ initial_energy(A) function computes the total initial energy of the system
-+ It initializes old_energy to zero and first_energy as a matrix of zeros to store interaction energies <br>
++ It initializes old_energy to zero and first_energy as a matrix of zeros to store interaction energies
 + Iterates through each element of matrix A to calculate interaction energies:
   - Handles boundary conditions to ensure proper energy calculation at matrix edges
   - Accumulates total energy in old_energy
-+ The computed old_energy is printed, representing the total initial energy of the particle system based on initial particle configurations.
++ The computed old_energy is printed, representing the total initial energy of the particle system based on initial particle configurations

 ### Particle Movement using random motion